Salifou Soumah

-Salifou Soumah (born 3 October 2003) is a Guinean professional footballer who plays as a winger or forward for Malmö FF and the Guinea national team.
+Salifou Soumah (born 3 October 2003) is a Guinean professional footballer who plays as a winger or forward for Super League Greece club Panetolikos, on loan from Swedish side Malmö FF, and the Guinea national team.

 Early life

 Soumah was born on 3 October 2003 in Guinea.
 Growing up, he regarded Germany international Leroy Sané as his football idol.

 Club career

 Soumah started his career with Guinean side AS Kaloum Star.
-Subsequently, he signed for Turkish side Yerköyspor in 2021.
-Following his stint there, he signed for French side Le Havre in 2022, where he made one league appearance and scored zero goals.
+Subsequently, he signed for Turkish side Yerköyspor in March 2022.
+Following his stint there, he signed for French side Le Havre on 31 August 2022, where he made one league appearance and scored zero goals.

 Ahead of the 2023–24 season, he signed for Azerbaijani side Zira, where he made sixty-nine league appearances and scored seventeen goals.
 Two years later, he signed for Swedish side Malmö FF.
+On 11 February 2026, Soumah moved to Polish side Radomiak Radom on loan with a purchase option.On 20 August 2026, Soumah signed for Greek club Panetolikos on a loan.

 International career

 Soumah is a Guinea youth international.
 During the summer of 2023, he played for the Guinea national under-23 football team at the 2023 U-23 Africa Cup of Nations.